Illinois Solar Energy Incentives: What Homeowners Really Get From Installing

 • Available through at least 2032

-• Applies to both primary and secondary residences
+• Applies to primary and secondary residences

-• Must have tax liability to benefit
+• Requires sufficient tax liability to benefit

 How It Works:

-• Your solar system produces energy
+• Your solar system generates electricity

-• That production generates SRECs
+• That production earns SRECs

 Why It Matters: